CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 The code block must be valid Ruby code.
 It must have a method called `check`, and may optionally contain helper methods as well.

-The method `check` will be called with a single argument:
+The method `check` will be called with two arguments:
 - A map from `[RESOURCE].[SERVICE]` to a handle to that resource's service.
 It will only contain handles to services specified in the step's `services` array.
+- The maximum score for the step.

 The method `check` should return a single hash with:
 - `:score`: the number of points the student earned.